 Head Teacher’s Philosophy

-Nestled within the heart of the Oxfordshire countryside in Wykham Park, Tudor Hall offers an unrivaled education which is streamlined to the individual academic and co-curricular talents of each student.
+Nestled within the heart of the Oxfordshire countryside in Wykham Park, Tudor Hall offers an unrivaled education that is streamlined to the individual academic and co-curricular talents of each student.
 Individuality is encouraged and valued, resulting in strong, ambitious and determined young adults with a willingness to ‘Aim Higher’ at each stage of their journey through school.
 Tudor Hall offers an environment where each girl receives the individual care and support to reach her full potential.

 A plethora of diverse co-curricular opportunities complement the academic provision allowing each girl to find something that can become their passion.
-Whether a day pupil or boarder, each Tudor Hall student is immersed into a world of possibilities and opportunities, enabling them to grow personally and academically.
+Whether a day pupil or a boarder, each Tudor Hall student is immersed in a world of possibilities and opportunities, enabling them to grow personally and academically.
 They build the foundations for their future, including firm friendships and an understanding of their place in society.
 They live by the school motto ‘Habeo ut Dem’ (I have, that I may give’).
-The young women who leave us are confident and are ready to embark on the challenges of modern society.
+The young women who leave us are confident and ready to embark on the challenges of modern society.